chhejom/Big-Data-Citibike-Analysis/README.md

 # Bike Type Preference:

 Between 2019 and 2024, classic bikes were used in 56.9 million trips, while e-bikes accounted for 52.55 million trips.
 Although classic bikes have historically been more widely used, there has been a notable shift in preference towards e-bikes since December 2023.
-The increasing popularity of e-bikes could be driven by user preference for easier and more efficient rides, as well as an expansion in CitiBike’s e-bike fleet.
+The increasing popularity of e-bikes could be driven by user preference for easier and more efficient rides, as well as an expansion in CitiBike’s e-bike counts.
 Given this trend, increasing the ratio of e-bikes to classic bikes may enhance user satisfaction and cater to growing demand.

-# Types of Analysis Conducted
+# User Trend Analysis

-* Usage Trends:
-Seasonal patterns in ridership (e.g., peak months, weekends vs. weekdays).
-Annual growth or decline in usage.
-* Station Popularity:
-Most frequently used start and end stations.
-High-demand routes and their implications for station placement.
-* User Segmentation:
-Comparing trip duration and frequency between members and casual riders.
-Understanding how user types influence demand.
-* Bike Type Analysis:
-Examining preferences for bike types across different user groups.
-Assessing the efficiency and demand for electric bikes compared to classic and docked bikes.
-* Temporal Analysis:
-Hourly and daily trends to identify peak usage times.
-Recommendations for resource allocation during high-demand periods.
+Analysis of CitiBike usage data indicates that Wednesday expereinces the highest riders with a total of 16,625,149 rides, followed by Thursday (16,384,322 rides) and Friday (16,242,836 rides).
+These high volumes suggest that CitiBike is frequently used for commuting purposes on weekdays, likely for work or school.
+The average trip duration on weekdays is shorter, reinforcing that Citibike serves as a quick and efficient mode of transportation during these days.

+In contrast, Friday, Saturday and Sunday exhibits longest average trip duration, suggesting a shift in usuage patterns.
+During the weekends, the riders are more likely to be using CitiBike for leisure and travel, resulting in longer rides.

+A notable increase in CitiBike rides occurs during June, surpassing all the other months by a significant number.
+This trend aligns with the summer season, influenced by pleasant weather and an influx of tourist in the city.
+Additonally, October and September also sees a significant rise in riders, suggesting that milder fall temperature encoruage bike usuage before the colder season hits the city.

+A time based analysis reveals that the busiest hour for the CitiBike usuage is 5:00 pm that relates with the evening rush hours when New Yorkers leave work and commute back home.
+This is followed by 6:00 pm and 4:00 pm, further suggesting that Citibike's role as a preferred mode of transportation for daily commuters.

+{ The key takeway of the from looking that the trends that Citibike could potentailly introduce promotion for weekends rides that can saves on longer rides and introduce a marketig campaign that assits touristers and New Yorkers scenic paces they could travel with CitiBike and explore the routes of New York together. } work on this

+# Popular Station and Routes

+The analysis reveals that the most popular station in the dataset is W 21st & 6th Ave, recording the highest number of trips as both a starting and ending location.
+This location is near the shopping area, suggesting that many CitiBike users utilize the service for shopping related trips, contributing to the high volume of rides.

+Additionally data shows that Tribeca (West St & Chambers St) is the second most popular station, highlighting that office workers frequently take quick rides during work hours.
+Expanding docking station in these high-traffic business areas could further support mid-day commuters and leisure riders.

+The insights suggest that adding more CitiBike docks near shopping destination and commercail areas could better accomodate user demand for btoh transportation and convenience option in high traffic routes.

 # Conclusion